 Boating Safety Education

 Boating safety education is required for any motor boat operator (12 years of age or older) born after January 1, 1974.
 Boat Vermont 8 hour classroom courses are sponsored by the entities listed below.
-The Boat Vermont internet course and the I Learn to Boat Course are available online for those Vermont residents unable to attend a classroom course.
+The Boat Vermont internet course is available online for those Vermont residents unable to attend a classroom course.

 Nonresidents of Vermont (reciprocity): Your state’s NASBLA (National Association of State Boating Law Administrators) approved course as well as any NASBLA approved boating safety course is accepted by Vermont.